-Attendance will be limited due to COVID-19 measures.
-Speakers confirmed: Ulrich Brand (Vienna), Markus Wissen (Berlin), John Smith (Sheffield).
+Attendance limited due to COVID-19 measures.
+Speakers: Ulrich Brand (Vienna), Markus Wissen (Berlin), John Smith (Sheffield).
 Ben Selwyn (Brighton).
 Conference chair Marcel van der Linden (IISG).

 Subtly they had been bribed, but effectively: Were they not lordly whites and should they not share in the spoils of rape?
 High wages in the United States and England might be the skillfully manipulated result of slavery in Africa and of peonage in Asia.

 Why is working-class internationalism so difficult to achieve?
 Why could workers so often be seduced by jingoism and xenophobia?
 Why do Northern workers frequently behave indifferently towards the misery of workers in the Global South?
 Socialists have been discussing these questions for a long time, across the world.
 Often these discussions are framed in moral or even moralistic terms (e.g., Christian notions of universal charity).
 A materialist approach however demands that we address at least the following issues: i) the dynamics of global capitalism and its ramifications for the emancipation of the world working class; ii) the relationship between this capitalist dynamics and changing moralities; iii) the fear of slightly ‘privileged’ workers for deteriorating living conditions; and iv) the necessary conditions for organizing countervailing power and a radical counter-culture.
 The issue is as important as it is complex; its analysis can only proceed step by step. (……… )

 For full introduction see the Conference Papers page below.